Outlander (TV series): Season 6 (2022)

+The sixth season of 8 episodes, based on A Breath of Snow and Ashes, aired from March to May 2022.

 The political unrest in the colonies begins to boil over and the Frasers (Jamie and Claire) and the MacKenzies (Roger and Brianna), try to peacefully live on their isolated homestead in the foothills of North Carolina.
 Jamie is suddenly faced with walking between the fires of loyalty to the oath he swore to the Crown and following his hope for freedom in the new world.
 Trouble continues with the Browns as they form a committee of safety that threatens the peace on the ridge, driving a wedge between the Native Americans, the colonists, and the Frasers.
 In the meantime, the Christie family arrive on the Ridge, a throwback to Jamie's time in Ardsmuir Prison, and begin to influence the harmony on the Ridge.
 Malva Christie, the daughter of Tom Christie, takes a liking to Claire only to betray her in announcing her pregnancy with Jamie as the father.
 The season ends with a huge amount of unrest involving the Browns and the Christies as Jamie and Claire's grip on Fraser's Ridge becomes ever more fragile.

 Season 7 (2023–2025)

-The 16 episodes of season 7 are divided into two parts.
-Part 1 premiered in June 2023, with the storyline following the Frasers as they become entangled in the American Revolutionary War before their return to Scotland.
-Part 2 aired from November 2024 through January 2025.
+The seventh season, which consists of 16 episodes, is based on the end of A Breath of Snow and Ashes, An Echo in the Bone, Written in My Own Heart's Blood and elements of Go Tell the Bees That I Am Gone, and was released as two half-seasons, with the first part aired from June to August 2023 and the second part from November 2024 to January 2025.

+Jamie and Claire Fraser are plunged directly into the violent birth of the United States.
+Following Claire's harrowing rescue from the gallows in Wilmington, where she was falsely accused of murder, the Frasers must navigate the treacherous landscape of the American Revolution.
+Meanwhile, facing a life-threatening heart defect for their newborn daughter, Mandy, Brianna and Roger MacKenzie make the agonizing decision to take her and their son, Jemmy, back through the stones to the 20th century.
+Settling in the 1980s at Lallybroch, they confront new dangers as modern-day intruders threaten their family over a conspiracy involving hidden Jacobite gold.

+Back in the 18th century, the once-peaceful Fraser's Ridge is fractured by the war.
+Jamie, Claire, and Young Ian are drawn into the Continental Army, participating in the pivotal Battles of Saratoga.
+The conflict forces Jamie to face the agonizing possibility of fighting across the battlefield from his secret Loyalist son, William Ransom.
+Wearied by the harsh realities of a war pitting neighbor against neighbor, the Frasers eventually resolve to leave America behind and make a perilous journey back to their ancestral home in Scotland.